svenpetersen1965/PET-Diagnostic-Clip/README.md

  </tbody>
 </table>

-The Diagnistic 320350g is double.
+The Diagnostic 320350g is double.
 The reason is, the computer would crash if an empty slot is selected.
-So all slots that are selected with the two low switches of the dip switch.
+So all slots, that can be selected with the two low switches of the dip switch are occupied.

+In a subdirectory, there are some "PETtester" Softwares.
+These are not a complete test.
+The (vice) screen shots are included.
+It could also be installed on the clip, if desired.